modlee-ai/modlee/_sources/notebooks/dataset_guidelines.rst.txt

 ----

 -  Define your dataset in an unnested format: [[x1, x2, x3, …, y], …]
--  Create a dataloader which is used to train a ModleeModel with Modlee Trainer
+-  Create a dataloader which is used to train a ModleeModel with a Modlee Trainer

 Define example custom dataset objects
 -------------------------------------